 Generating careers: meet Denny Sysaknoi “I grew up in a neighborhood that was violent, and there were always shootings around,” reflected Denny Sysaknoi.
 “I was getting in trouble in school.
 My father told me I was not ever going to be anybody.”
 After seeing his brother be sent to prison in Oklahoma, and himself spending a week in jail for an unregistered firearm, he was determined to make a positive change.
 He enrolled in vocational school and began volunteering at GRID, which turned into a six-month internship.
 Immediately after finishing his internship, he was hired by a local solar company and started leading a crew of his own.
 The solar industry is expected to add 36,000 jobs in the next year, with more than 21,000 of them in installation.
-Through our RISE initiative, a partnership with SunEdison to increase diversity in the solar workforce, we’re helping make sure that those jobs are going to people who need them most.
-Learn more about all of our workforce development efforts here.
+Through our Workforce Development programs, we’re helping make sure that those jobs are going to people who need them most.